dronekit/dronekit-python/docs/about/overview.rst

 The API provides classes and methods to:

-- Get a list of connected vehicles.
+- Connect to a vehicle (or multiple vehicles) from a script
 - Get and set vehicle state/telemetry and parameter information.
 - Receive asynchronous notification of state changes.
-- Create and manage waypoint missions (AUTO mode).
 - Guide a UAV to specified position (GUIDED mode).
 - Send arbitrary custom messages to control UAV movement and other hardware (GUIDED mode).
+- Create and manage waypoint missions (AUTO mode).
 - Override RC channel settings.

 A complete API reference is available :ref:`here <api_reference>`.